couchbaselabs/sdk-rfcs/rfc/0013-kv-error-map.md

 The `GET_ERROR_MAP` command requires a 2 byte payload, which is the network-encoded maximum version number the client can parse.
 At the time of this RFC, the only supported number is 1.The server should send back a reply with the JSON error map in the payload.

 ## Parsing the Error Map
-The error map’s format is defined in the [memcached Github repository](https://github.com/couchbase/kv_engine/blob/master/docs/ErrorMap.md), and will not be repeated here again.
+The error map's format is defined in the [memcached Github repository](https://github.com/couchbase/kv_engine/blob/master/docs/ErrorMap.md), and will not be repeated here again.
 The client should parse the error map and ensure that all error attributes are understood and accounted for.
 If the error map seems corrupted in any way, it should ignore it, and renegotiate with the server (or reconnect) without the `XERROR` feature.

 Once the error map has been received, it should be stored in a per-node database.
 Different nodes may wish to dictate how different errors behave (for example, in respect to different cluster versions and/or retries).